Updated: Sep 4

 The first thought I had when I saw the villages along the Autobahn, German highway, was that they all looked like they sprouted straight from a storybook page: uniform vermillion rooftops bedeck white-washed boxy houses, church steeples shoot up the sometimes blue, sometimes dull skies, and endless rows of pine trees and wheat fields provide no empty space.
 If you're lucky, you'd catch a glimpse of grazing deers on vast green meadows and I always looked out for them.
 No wonder fairytales were born from these lands for the stage has already been carefully set.

 Having been born in a tropical country, the coming of the seasons was such a treat to me.
 Where I came from, we only had either rain or shine or both at the same time!
 Experiencing the four seasons made me appreciate more the beauty and wonders of nature.
-Everyday, on the way to the university I strolled for half an hour or longer through a cemetery so I could just marvel at my surroundings.
+Everyday, on the way to the university, now in Stuttgart, I strolled for half an hour or longer through a cemetery so I could just marvel at my surroundings.
 I followed little blue birds and red squirrels from tree to tree, touched and smelled the alien plants that constantly changed colors and photographed literally and in my mind’s eyes everything I saw.

 Spring time saturated my eyes, while summer was a feast and winter on the first day of snow was thrilling until everything turned muddy and grey and disappointing.
 Golden autumn was my favorite maybe because I‘m a November baby.